markdwags/Razor/help/docs/index.md

 * Join us in `#razor` on Discord (we use the the official [ClassicUO](https://www.classicuo.eu/) Discord server)

 [![Chat on Discord status](https://img.shields.io/discord/458277173208547350.svg?logo=discord)](https://discord.gg/zrdyYcc)

-For more information about the Razor Scripting Engine, go [here](https://www.razorce.com/guide/).

 # Other